qixils/minecraft-crowdcontrol/README.md

 8. Ensure the ports 25565 and 58431 so that users may connect to the Minecraft server and its Crowd Control server.
 9. Pre-generating chunks using a plugin like [Chunkmaster](https://www.spigotmc.org/resources/chunkmaster.71351/) is recommended for optimal performance.

-Users may now connect using the steps below ("Streamer Setup (External Server)").
-Make sure to provide your public IP address and the password used in the config file.
+Users may now connect using the ["Streamer Setup (External Server)" steps below](https://github.com/qixils/minecraft-crowdcontrol#streamer-setup-external-server).
+Make sure to provide your public IP address and the password used in the config file to your streamers.

 For extra security, consider enabling a user whitelist using the vanilla `/whitelist` command.

+You may also be interested in setting up [GeyserMC](https://geysermc.org/) to allow Bedrock users to play.

 ## Streamer Setup (External Server)